bradwestness/bradwestness.github.io/_posts/2020/2020-08-08-switching-to-unifi.md

 ##### Cloud Key

-{% include figure.html filename="unifi_cloud_key.webp" description="Ubiquiti UniFi Cloud Key, Gen 2" %}
+{% include figure.html filename="unifi_cloud_key.png" description="Ubiquiti UniFi Cloud Key, Gen 2" %}

 In UniFi terminology, the "Cloud Key" is basically just a Raspberry Pi that runs the controller software.
 This gives you a little more of a "plug and play" approach to running a controller, while still requiring separate routing, switching and access point hardware.

-The Cloud Key "Plus" units are the same, but contains integrated hard drives which can be used to store video if you also plan to run Ubiquiti's security cameras.
+The Cloud Key "Plus" units are the same, but contain integrated hard drives which can be used to store video if you also plan to run Ubiquiti's security cameras.

 ##### Dream Machine